SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 nonsensical.

 So&hellip; there _is_ a conspiracy theory that COVID-19 vaccines cause Alzheimers.
-Given its origin in the conservative web, it is predictably nonsense.
+Given its origin in the conservative web, it is predictably nonsensical.

 ## The Weekend Conclusion